Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Technical Overview

-Our BoBW MPQC protocol is reminiscent of the classical BoBW MPC protocols \cite{BoBW-pos,BoBW-neg,BoBW-1/p} that combine MPC-SWIA with secret sharing.
-A key difference is that the classical protocols need to either broadcast secret sharings or invoke the ideal functionality on the inputs multiple times, both of which are infeasible in MPQC due to no-cloning.
-Our protocol does not follow the same pattern, and we achieve the same goal in the merit of quantum teleportation and transversal computation.
+Our BoBW-MPQC protocol is reminiscent of the classical BoBW-cMPC protocols \cite{BoBW-pos,BoBW-neg,BoBW-1/p}.
+A key difference is that the classical protocols need to broadcast secret sharings and invoke the ideal functionality on the inputs multiple times, both of which are infeasible in MPQC due to no-cloning.
+Our protocol does not follow the same pattern, and we achieve the same goal in the merit of quantum teleportation.